Florida Balm

 Can you name this one?
 He’s green and full grown, and a cousin to the lizard in the previous photo!

 Florida offers a variety of habitats that support different species of lizards.
-From the sandy beaches to the dense forests and marshes, lizards can be found in almost every corner of the state (even inside homes)!
+From the sandy beaches to the dense forests and marshes, lizards can be found in almost every corner of the state (and inside homes if you leave the door open too long)!

 In the coastal areas, you can find species like the Green Anole and the Six-lined Racerunner.
 These lizards are well adapted to the sandy beaches and dunes, using their camouflage abilities to blend in with their surroundings.